Using the Layers Panel in Photoshop–Tips and Tricks

 Turning off a layer’s visibility is an easy way to avoid editing it when you don’t want to.
 Click the eyeball on the left of the layer name.
 But don’t forget to turn visibility back on when you *do* want to edit.

-Locking a layer is a better way to avoid editing, especially if you want to see how the layer interacts with its buddies while working in the others.
+Locking a layer is a better way to avoid editing.
+Especially if you want to see how the layer interacts with its buddies while working in the others.
 You can lock the image pixels, the transparent pixels, the position of the layer, or all of the above (usually the most common) with the buttons at the top of the panel.
 Just remember, you need to unlock before editing.
-Duh. 😉
+Duh.

 Renaming them is easy—double-click the current name, type what you like, and hit Enter.

-Finally, remember Photoshop creates new layers whenever you copy and paste, or cut and paste, or pretty much anything and paste.
+Finally, remember Photoshop creates new ones whenever you copy and paste, or cut and paste, or pretty much anything and paste.
 It’s conservative about this, so you don’t smear the “paint” from different elements together.
 Which means you can accumulate a LOT of layers.
 In fact, as far as I know, there’s no limit to the number you can have.
 (I got bored and stopped counting at two hundred and twenty.)
-So don’t be afraid to merge them when you’re done with separate elements—they add to the file size.
+So don’t be afraid to merge them when you finish with separate elements—they add to the file size.
 And don’t create them just for the heck of it—again, the file gets bigger when you do this.